Telecominfraproject/wlan-cloud-ucentral-deploy/docker-compose/README.md

 4. Check if the containers are up and running with `docker-compose ps`.
 5. Add SSL certificate exceptions in your browser by visiting https://openwifi.wlan.local:16001, https://openwifi.wlan.local:16002, https://openwifi.wlan.local:16004 and https://openwifi.wlan.local:16005.
 6. Connect to your AP via SSH and add a static hosts entry in `/etc/hosts` for `openwifi.wlan.local`.
 This should point to the address of the host the Compose deployment runs on.
-7. Navigate to the UI `https://openwifi.wlan.local` and login with your OWSec authentication data.
+7. Login to the UI `https://openwifi.wlan.local` and follow the instructions to change your default password.
 8. To use the curl test scripts included in the microservice repositories set the following environment variables:
 ```
 export OWSEC="openwifi.wlan.local:16001"